NutraMateAI/.github/profile/README.md

 ### 🧩 What We Build
 - 💚 **NutraMate App** — AI-powered mobile companion for nutrition and wellness tracking
-- ☁️ **NutraMate Backend** — smart data infrastructure for personalized recommendations
+- 👩‍⚕️ **NutraMate CRM** — intelligent workspace for nutritionists, trainers, and wellness experts to manage clients and personalized programs
 - 🧠 **NutraMate AI Core** — machine learning for food recognition and wellness predictions

 ---